bloge/bloge/README.md

 So...
 Bloge is another open source static website generator.
 Influenced by [metalsmith](https://github.com/segmentio/metalsmith).
-Bloge is focused on simplicity and elegance of API (just like doge).
+Bloge is focused on simplicity, flexibility and elegance of API (just like doge).

+## Features

+* Simple and flexible API
+* Dynamic/static modes

 ## Get started